THE GREGORY BROTHERS ARE:

 “The Gregory Brothers are unlikely salvagers of our modern digital wasteland.” - The Village Voice

-“The Gregory Brothers have invented a completely new art form that is perfectly suited to our meme-crazed times, and - most difficult to replicate - is incredibly well made Their skills are obvious and their ears perceptive, as evidenced by the way in which they mimic pop music tropes to perfection.” - Wired
+"The Gregory Brothers have invented a completely new art form that is perfectly suited to our meme-crazed times, and - most difficult to replicate - is incredibly well made" - Wired

 —————

-The Gregory Brothers are the creators of the wildly viral YouTube sensations Auto-Tune the News, Songify the News, and Songify This!
-It all began with the meager hope that several dozen people would bump their rumps to the news if it thumped with a bass line a beat…but ten years later, their uniquely catchy remixes have over 1 Billion views on YouTube.
+The Gregory Brothers are the creators and producers of the Schmoyoho channel on YouTube—home of wildly viral series like Auto-Tune the News, Songify the News, and Songify This!
+It all began with the meager hope that several dozen people would bump their rumps to the news if it thumped with a bassline a beat…but ten years later, their uniquely catchy remixes have over 2 billion views on YouTube and billions more across other platforms.

 Evan, Andrew, and Michael first became brothers in Radford, Virginia, after they were born to the same two parents.
 A short twenty five years later, they rounded out their quartet in Brooklyn, New York when they began playing music with fellow songwriter & singer Sarah.
-Sarah later married Evan to become Andrew and Michael’s sister-in-law, thus making the name “The Gregory Brothers” make complete and utter sense, because she has more Gregory brother-in-laws in the group than husbands, so please stop asking The Gregory Brothers why they are called The Gregory Brothers.
+Sarah later married Evan to become Andrew and Michael’s sister-in-law, thus making the name “The Gregory Brothers” make complete and utter sense(?)

 After touring together as a rock ’n’ soul band in 2007 and 2008, they were astonished when one of Michael’s YouTube videos received several thousand views on YouTube.
-Joining forces in their tiny Brooklyn apartment, with a green sheet tacked to the dining room wall, The Gregory Brothers hunched around a microphone and a few computers and began to make the comedy remixes that have been seen by millions.
+Joining forces in their tiny Brooklyn apartment, with a green sheet tacked to the dining room wall, The Gregory Brothers hunched around a microphone and a few computers and began to make the comedy remixes that were somehow seen by millions, including at least one American president.

-Since that fateful day, they have been nominated for an Emmy, won 3 Webby Awards, 2 Streamy Awards, and produced the first YouTube video to ever chart on The Billboard Hot 100 - Bed Intruder Song.
+Since that fateful day, they have been nominated for an Emmy, won 5 Webby Awards, 2 Streamy Awards, produced the first YouTube video to ever chart on The Billboard Hot 100—Bed Intruder Song— and helped propel several new pioneers of unintentional singing toward stewardship of gold and platinum records.
 They continue to live in Brooklyn, where they crank out songs, music videos, and a variety of bizarre filmic productions from the industrial warehouse they now call their office.